-Canvas is the online teaching platform used to deliver our modules.
+Canvas is the online teaching platform (virtual learning environment) used to deliver our modules.
 Canvas supports learning and teaching activities across the Internet and the Veterinary Postgraduate Unit actively uses your modules in Canvas to deliver essential information to students.

-This facility takes advantage of web technologies to enable quick and easy provision of module materials and other relevant information.
+This facility takes advantage of web technologies to enable quick and easy provision of module materials and other relevant information, wherever you are in the world.
+It also allows students to communicate effectively with their peers, academics involved in the module and the VPU staff.